The dignity of the human person includes both body and soul.

 To put it simply, the Church teaches that the human body is sacred even in death because the entire human person is sacred—always.

-In virtue man’s creation in the Imago Dei, the immortality of the soul, future resurrection from the dead, and his destiny of assumption into eternal communion with the Tripersonal God, the dignity of the human person is not something that is erased by death.
+by virtue of man’s creation in the Imago Dei, the immortality of the soul, future resurrection from the dead, and his destiny of assumption into eternal communion with the Tripersonal God, the dignity of the human person is not something that is erased by death.
 As such, Catholics treat the bodies of the deceased with dignity and respect.
 They are to be given a proper funeral and burial.
 Although cremation is permitted, the remains are not to be placed on a mantle, made into jewelry or scattered to the wind.

 Treating the human body as something to be discarded or as a keepsake commodity is a reductionist view of the human person.